microsoft/mixed-reality-extension-sdk/DEPLOYING.md

 This same process is outlined in the next section.

 #### Deploy your app to your new instance
-Note: A video walkthrough can be found here to supplment the instructions below: https://www.youtube.com/watch?v=SRzQOEwR4dM&list=PLmFHH6TuGBX1GjMAfzwz1wYz274RHq4ml&index=7&t=0s
+Note: A [video walkthrough](https://www.youtube.com/watch?v=SRzQOEwR4dM&list=PLmFHH6TuGBX1GjMAfzwz1wYz274RHq4ml&index=7&t=0s) is available to supplement the instructions below.

 1. On your local machine, open a command prompt.